-- Continued to embed new structure based on 'franchise' style model, where local teams have a degree of autonomy and responsibility, within a supportive common framework, including: - o Common policies - o Common systems - o Performance management & KPIs - Development of skills matrix - ✓ Continued to progress roll out of strengths-based leadership and development plan based on Talent pool - ✓ Provided data and analytical support through Performance Hub - ✓ Reviewed investment requirements in remote and agile working using lessons from Covid - Extended Volunteering opportunities and recruited Volunteers
+- Continued to embed new structure based on 'franchise' style model, where local teams have a degree of autonomy and responsibility, within a supportive common framework, including: - Common policies - Common systems - Performance management - KPI's - Development of skills matrix - Provided data and analytical support through Performance Hub - ✓ Adapted to hybrid and flexible agile working using lessons from Covid - ✓ Payment of consolidated inflationary increase awarded - ✓ Cross-organisation Cost of Living Task group looked at how we can address challenges for young people, colleagues.
+St Basils as a whole and also our local communities.

-'Challenging discrimination and promoting equality, diversity, inclusion and cohesion through employment, service delivery and community engagement'
+'Challenging discrimination and promoting diversity and cohesion through employment, service delivery and community engagement'

-- Implemented work with Brap including review of Equalities, Diversity and Inclusion Policy and Action Plan - ✓ Completed the Race Equality Code of Governance assessment and agreed actions arising ✓ Set up internal EDI Task Group involving colleagues and young people - Used data from Performance Hub to inform service review and improvement - Placed employability support within reach for all young people at St Basils - ✓ Worked with partners across the region to develop employment opportunities for young people. - Informed government on implications of welfare issues for young people - Promoted affordable, safe housing options which underpin engagement in education, training, and employment for young people - Promoted Lifeskills, PIE and MST4Life for young people and worked with OCNWM to implement revised accreditation standards - ✓ Reviewed our Employability Strategy - Continue to prioritise pathways for staff and young people which provide equal opportunities for learning, development, and progression.
+- ✓ Secured additional support to implement the Race Equality Code of Governance Action Plan - ✓ Developing an EDI Strategy and action plan and reviewing the role and capacity of our EDI group - Placed employability support within reach for all young people at St Basils - ✓ Worked with partners across the region to develop employment opportunities for young people. - Continued to inform government and decision -makers of implications of welfare issues for young people - Promoted affordable, safe housing options which underpin engagement in education, training, and employment for young people - Continued to develop, extend and promote Lifeskills, PIE and MST4Life for young people, adopting new accreditation - Continued to ensure our pathways for staff and young people provide equal opportunities for learning, development, and progression.